Three Legs and the Truth – A Tripod Manifesto

 Optimizing an Investment

 It is true that beginners often under-invest on their first tripod.
 Sticker shock and having just dropped a bunch of coin on an expensive camera sends them looking for bargains at Amazon or the local Best Buy.
 And you know what?
 The beginners who never advance beyond that level actually made a wise choice.
-But you never hear from them on photography forums because they’re not the type that frequents photography forums.
+But you never hear from them on photography forums because they’re not the type that frequent photography forums.
 You only hear from the ones who go on to become enthusiasts or pros who find out quickly that the tripod they bought isn't cutting it.
 And for them it’s true: buying something that you need to replace a short time later isn’t a good idea either.

 The trick obviously, is to optimize your investment: Spend enough to get the performance you're likely to require, but not the performance you won't.
 That's easier said than done because when you're a beginner you don't know how much performance you actually need or how far down the photography rabbit hole you're going to go.